jhuwit/svyfosr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of svyfosr is to …
+The goal of svyfosr is to perform survey-weighted function on scalar regression.

 ## Installation